Raran minaret: Overview

-The Rahrovan minaret (Raran minaret, or Rarun) is located 6 km northeast of Isfahan in Raran, Iran.
-The minaret is 30 m high.
-It dates back to the Seljuq era and has almost kept its original shape, but its inscriptions has been damaged severely.
-It is the fourth oldest minaret in Isfahan province after Ali minaret, Sarban minaret and Ziyar minaret.
+The minaret was completed in 1159 CE, during the Seljuq era and is believed to have served as a lighthouse.
+The minaret has a rectangular base with four flanges at the corners.
+The diameter of the shaft decreases smoothly over the height of the minaret with no break until the top.
+The minaret has almost kept its original shape; however its inscriptions have been damaged severely.
 Its decorations are simple, featuring a stripe of rhombic shapes around the minaret, in which the names of Mohammad and Ali are repeated.
 On the top of the minaret, there is a window for muezzin and signal fire for orientation of caravans and passengers in the desert.